 The story so far…

 In 2002 the band released their fourth album ‘Got the Thirst’ on Golf Records, with Skunk Anansie’s Ace returning to the production seat.
 The album featured their best known single ‘The Dominant View’, assisted by regular airing on the newly launched P-Rock cable TV channel.
-Promotional work for this LP saw a debut tour in Japan, a BBC R1 Maida Vale session & billings at Reading & Leeds Festival.
-The band saw the year out with a final sell out show at London’s Forum before bowing out for a much deserved decade long sabbatical.
+Promotional work for this LP saw their debut tour in Japan, a BBC R1 Maida Vale session for Mike Davis’ Punk show ‘The Lock Up’ and billings at Reading & Leeds Festivals.
+The band saw the year out with a farewell show at London’s Forum before bowing out for a decade long sabbatical.

-During that Summer King Prawn returned to play Reading & Leeds festival, Rebellion festival, headline shows at Slam Dunk, Boomtown Fair, Bearded Theory and several festivals in Belgium.
+In 2013, The Prawn reformed with Zac Chang replacing bassist Babar Luck and expanded to a 7-piece with brass section and keyboards.
+During that summer King Prawn returned to play Reading & Leeds festivals, Rebellion festival plus headline shows at Slam Dunk, Boomtown Fair, Bearded Theory and Esperanza festival Belgium.

 In 2019 King Prawn signed to Cherry Red Records and released their long awaited 5th studio album ‘The Fabulous New Sounds Of…’, also released in blue vinyl on Property of The Lost Records.
 The band returned for their third headliner show at Boomtown Fair, followed by supports with Less Than Jake and Me First & The Gimme, Gimmes, a UK tour and their first shows in Croatia since reforming and two shows in Belgium.